bpmanning/bradymanning.com/README.md

 ## About the Project

 This site is a deliberate product decision, not just a portfolio.
-The goal was to build something that reflects how I think about product: clear user in mind (readers, recruiters, energy & technology peers, collaborators), vibrant and well structured.
+The goal was to build something that reflects how I think about product: clear users in mind (readers, recruiters, energy & technology peers, collaborators), vibrant and well structured.

 The design direction, premium editorial meets energy infrastructure, was intentional.
 The site should communicate what I work on (energy infrastructure) before a word is read, then reward the reader who goes deeper.